miking-lang/miking-dppl/treeppl/doc/1-samling.md

 The general inference syntax is similar to WebPPL with the exception that model can be a function of arguments.

 	let dist = Infer(~model = model, ~method = 'SMC') // OR
 	let dist1 = Infer(~model = model(a), ~method = 'SMC)
 	dist

+TODO Can Infer support model functions with arguments?
+WebPPL doesn't :(